 Regionals.
 The NCAA Division II Men's Golf Championships will consist of both team and individual competition conducted concurrently.
-Ten teams and the top four individuals not with a team will be selected from each region to compete in one of four 54-hole regional tournaments.
+For the 2021 championships, eight teams and the top three individuals not with a team will be selected from each region to compete in one of four 54-hole regional tournaments.

-The top three teams and the top two individuals not with a team from each regional (regardless of region) will advance to the finals.
-The remaining eight team berths will be allocated to Regional tournaments based on a formula determined by the men's golf committee.
+The top four teams and the top individual not with a team from each regional (regardless of region) will advance to the finals.
 Tiebreakers and playoffs will be used to determine team and individual champions and advancement to the finals.

 Finals.
-At the finals, all 20 teams and eight individuals will complete 54 holes of stroke play.
+At the finals, all 16 teams and four individuals will complete 54 holes of stroke play.
 Following 54 holes of stroke play, an individual champion will be declared along with finishers 2-10.
 The top eight teams after 54 holes of play will be placed into a bracket and seeded based on 54-hole scores.
 The pairings for the quarterfinals will be Seed #1 versus Seed #8, Seed #2 versus Seed #7, Seed #3 versus Seed #6 and Seed #4 versus Seed #5 competing in Head-to-Head Medal Play (stroke play over 18 holes and low score wins).
 Each team match will consist of five points with one point being awarded for each individual match.
 Winning teams will advance to the semifinals and subsequently the finals.
 Each individual match will be played to its completion and the first team to win three points within the team match will advance, or in the case of the final match be declared the national champion.
 In the event that a team match is tied after all five individual matches, the total strokes of the five players from each team will be calculated with the winning team having the fewest strokes.
 If still tied, a sudden death playoff will occur with all five scores counting from each team to determine the advancing team.
-Head-to-Head Medal Play lineups will be determined using the same method employed at the President's Cup matches.
+Headto-Head Medal Play lineups will be determined using the same method employed at the President's Cup matches.
 The higher seeded team (as determined through the 54-hole stroke-play portion) "Team 1" will have the first choice of putting a player on the board for Match #1.
-The opposing team "Team 2" will then name its player for Match #2, and Team 1 will name its player for Match #2.
+The opposing team "Team 2" will then name its player for Match #1.
+Team 2 will then name its player for Match #2, and Team 1 will name its player for Match #2.
 The process will continue in an "S" curve until the players for all five matches are named.
 However, Team 1 may defer in the selection process and permit Team 2 to begin the overall selection process.